r-bahrami/voxl-esc/tools/calibration.md

 # Software Setup
 - download voxl-esc tools and install any required prerequisites
  - see instructions at https://gitlab.com/voxl-public/voxl-esc/-/tree/master/tools
-- locate an existing tuning params file that most closely matches the motor that you have, upload it
+- locate an existing tuning params file that most closely matches the motor that you have
+- make a copy of the existing params file and update it if needed
     - specifically, make sure that ```num_cycles_per_rev``` is correct (usually 6 or 7 corresponding to number of pole pairs), otherwise RPM will not be calculated correctly
     - set ```vbat_nomival_mv``` to nominal battery voltage
     - leave other parameters the same, as they may not be known
+    - upload the params file ```python voxl-esc-upload-params.py --params-file ../params/<params_file>.xml```

 # Detect ESC and Perform a Quick Spin Test
 - detect the ESCs, make sure the software is the same version